The Indica/Sativa Lie - How terpenes will change the cannabis world forever.

 Scientific studies on terpenes

-New studies show that the terms "sativa" and "indica" have little genetic significance.
-Researchers at the University of British Columbia and the Dutch company Bedrocan found that terpenes are more important in determining the effects of cannabis.
-Terpenes such as myrcene, limonene, and linalool significantly influence the aroma and effects of various cannabis strains.
+New studies show that the terms "Sativa" and "Indica" have little genetic significance.
+Researchers at the University of British Columbia and the Dutch company Bedrocan found that terpenes rather determine the effect of cannabis.
+Terpenes such as myrcene, limonene, or linalool significantly influence the aroma and effect of different cannabis strains.

-A study by Bedrocan confirms that there is no genetic basis for the traditional sativa/indica classification.
-Similarly, a large-scale study from 2022 shows that the chemical composition of cannabis does not correspond to the categories "indica," "sativa," or "hybrid."
+A study by Bedrocan confirms that there is no genetic basis for the traditional Sativa/Indica classification.
+Likewise, a large-scale investigation from 2022 shows that the chemical composition of cannabis does not correspond with the categories "Indica," "Sativa," or "Hybrid."

 The most important terpenes and their effects: